hchautran/PiToMe/README.md

 Text Classification
 ---
 We support `bert` and `distilbert` for text classification tasks.
 You can try directly compressing these models for off-the-shell performance or retrain them by omitting the `--eval` argument.

+In this task, all experiments are conducted on the following datasets:  [IMBb](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews), [sst2](stanfordnlp/sst2) and [Rotten Tomatoes](cornell-movie-review-data/rotten_tomatoes)

+By default, all data and model checkpoints are downloaded and saved to the folder specified by the `DATA_PATH` variable in `tasks/tc/config.py`.
+You can modify this variable to specify a different path as needed.
 ```sh
 python main_tc.py \
    --algo $ALGO \